 Do you ever look at other moms out there that appear to be doing it all, and wonder how they do it?
 People ask me this all the time.
 How do you do it all?
 It doesn’t matter if you’re a stay-at-home-mom, work-at-home-mom, or work-outside-the-home-mom… or dad, aunt, uncle, or grandparent.
-And as my friend at Extremely Good Parenting explains, It makes no difference if you only have one child, or multiples.
 It ain’t easy!

 Allow me to let you in on a little secret.
 We’re ALL looking at each other wondering the exact same thing.
 My secret to doing it all?
 I DON’T!!!
 I’m actually pretty lazy.

 You see, the whole thing is relative.
 While you’re sitting there browsing party ideas on Pinterest in between answering work emails, the next mom is working out.
 While she’s working out, someone else is reading books (I think that’s what they’re called), most likely while pretending to go to the bathroom.
 Meanwhile, your other friend is working hard to get her side hustle going.
 And on… and on… and on…

 What are your priorities?

 What separates all these people from each other, is their priorities.
 So what are your priorities?
 This may be a quick and easy answer for you.
 Or you may need to sit down and think hard on it.
 Until you figure out your priorities, life is going to feel overwhelming.